 (a) be in writing; and

-(b) specify the period of time during which the whole or part of the school is to remain closed.
+(b) specify the period of time during which the whole or part of the school, community kindergarten or child care service is to remain closed.

 (3) A person given a direction under subregulation (1) must comply with the direction.